ivco19/epyRba/README.md

-# EPyRBa - Epicalc Python and R Backend
+# EPyRBa - Epicalc Scipy Backend

-Backend and mini-frontend for Epicalc in Python an R
+Backend and mini-frontend for Epicalc with the scientific Python stack

 ## Installation

     $ pip install -r requirements.txt
-    $ Rscript init.R
     $ export FLASK_APP=epyrba
+    $ python configure.py
     $ flask run --port 5001

 And then open your webbrowser in `http://localhost:5001` to use the